Quick Answer

 Use these posture checkpoints:

 If any checkpoint breaks, lower the desk or simplify the layout.
-For sit-stand timing, keep this placeholder until you verify current guidance: [Add current threshold after verification].
+For sit-stand timing, verify the current threshold from authoritative source records before using it in workstation guidance.

 For a step-by-step walkthrough, see The Best Ergonomic Keyboards for Programmers and Writers.